YourOriginal/UTSCSS/README.md

 This pivot table provides a clean and organized set of data that summarizes our results for theatrical based Kickstarters based on the month of release which we then plotted onto a line graph as seen on the right.

 ### Analysis of Outcomes Based on Goals

+   The next trend we wanted to analyze was the success rate of plays on their kickstarter campaigns based on their initial goals.

 ### Challenges and Difficulties Encountered

 ## Results